Sulphuric Acid What Is It Used For

 Utilizing Proper Personal Protective Equipment (PPE)

 PPE is your first line of defense when working with sulfuric acid.
 Always wear chemical-resistant gloves, such as those made of neoprene or nitrile, to protect your skin from contact with the acid.
-Wear safety goggles or a face shield to protect your eyes from splashes or fumes.
+Worth adding: wear safety goggles or a face shield to protect your eyes from splashes or fumes.
 If there is a risk of inhaling sulfuric acid fumes, wear a respirator with an acid gas filter.

 Emergency Procedures and First Aid